Bima language

-Bima (endonym: Nggahi Mbojo /bhp/), or Bimanese, is an Austronesian language spoken on the eastern half of Sumbawa Island, Indonesia by the Bimanese people, which it shares with speakers of the Sumbawa language.
-Bima territory includes the Sanggar Peninsula, where the extinct Papuan language Tambora was once spoken.
+Bima (endonym: Nggahi Mbojo /bhp/), or Bimanese, is an Austronesian language spoken on the eastern half of Sumbawa Island, Indonesia by the Bimanese and Dompuan peoples (Bima-Dompu), which it shares with speakers of the Sumbawa language.
+Bima territory includes the Sanggar Peninsula, where the extinct Papuan language, Tambora, was once spoken.
 Bima is an exonym; the autochthonous name for the territory is Mbojo and the language is referred to as Nggahi Mbojo.
 There are over half a million Bima speakers.
 Neither the Bima nor the Sumbawa people have alphabets of their own for they use the alphabets of the Bugis and the Malay language indifferently.

+Bimanese is also spoken in several areas of Sumbawa Regency, Lombok, and East Nusa Tenggara (primaly in Komodo island and eastern part of Flores).
+In Flores, Bima is spoken by people in the Reo, Pota, and East Manggarai regions.

 Classification

 Long thought to be closely related to the languages of Sumba Island to the southeast, this assumption has been refuted by Blust (2008), which makes Bima a primary branch within the Central–Eastern Malayo-Polynesian subgroup.

 Distribution

-Bima is primarily spoken on the eastern half of Sumbawa Island in Indonesia.
-It also spoken in the Banta, Sangeang, and Komodo islands.
+The Bimanese language is mostly spoken in the eastern part of the island of Sumbawa in Indonesia, including Bima Regency, Dompu Regency, and Bima City.
+It also spoken in the islands of Banta, Moyo, Sangeang, Komodo and Rinca.
+In Sumbawa Regency, this language is spoken in the districts of Empang, Plampang, Lape, Lopok, and Taliwang.
+The speakers can also be found in western part of Flores, particularly in the districts of Sambi Rampas (Pota village) and Reo.